Renting in Rotterdam

 There are various types of rental properties available in Rotterdam.
 Here is an overview:

-- New-build properties: modern apartments in emerging neighborhoods like Katendrecht and Kop van Zuid.
+• New-build properties: modern apartments in emerging neighbourhoods like Katendrecht and Kop van Zuid.

-Rotterdam is a diverse city with 14 areas and more than 70 neighborhoods.
-From the hypermodern city center to green suburbs, from historic harbor districts to emerging hotspots – there is something for everyone.
-Below you will find an overview of the most popular neighborhoods for renters, with information about atmosphere, amenities, and price levels.
-Rotterdam is known for its neighborhoods with character, where each area has its own identity.
+Rotterdam is a diverse city with 14 areas and more than 70 neighbourhoods.
+From the hypermodern city centre to green suburbs, from historic harbour districts to emerging hotspots – there is something for everyone.
+Below is an overview of the most popular neighbourhoods for renters, with information about atmosphere, amenities, and price levels.
+Rotterdam is known for its neighbourhoods with character, where each area has its own identity.

 Renting in Rotterdam Centre

-Rotterdam’s city center is the beating heart of the city and a showcase of modern architecture.
-Here you will find the iconic Markthal with its spectacular ceiling artwork, Piet Blom’s cube houses, and the renovated Central Station.
+Rotterdam’s city centre is the beating heart of the city and a showcase of modern architecture.
+The area is home to the iconic Markthal with its spectacular ceiling artwork, Piet Blom’s cube houses, and the renovated Central Station.
 Coolsingel and Lijnbaan offer excellent shopping, while Witte de Withstraat and Oude Haven buzz with cafes and restaurants.
-The center was completely rebuilt after the war and radiates a unique energy you won’t find anywhere else in the Netherlands.
+The centre was largely rebuilt after the war and radiates a unique energy you won’t find anywhere else in the Netherlands.

 Suitable for: Young professionals, expats, city lovers, students